particle-iot/docs/src/content/reference/datasheets/e-series/electron-2-datasheet.md

 #### Li+ pin
 This pin is internally connected to the positive terminal of the LiPo connector.
 You can connect a single cell LiPo/Lithium Ion or a DC supply source to this pin for powering the Electron 2.

-If supplying external voltage in the range of 3.6 to 4.2 VDC, charging will automatically be disabled.
+**Li+ with external battery**

-If you are connecting an external battery and want to use the internal charger, you must simulate having a temperature sensor in the valid charging range to enable charging.
+If you are using an external LiPo battery and wish to use the built-in charger on the Electron 2, changes will be necessary from the Boron as you must simulate having a temperature sensor in the valid charging range to enable charging.

 This can be done using a solder jumper on the bottom of the Electron 2.
 It consists